stonelaiz/Group7/README.md

 This is the best group

 ## API description
 The Weather API has 1 endpoint with 3 parameters.
-The three parameters, longitude, latitude, and number of hours, indicate the location to collect the report from as well as how many hourly updates the user requests.
+The three parameters, longitude, latitude, and number of hours, indicate the location to collect the report from as well as how many hourly updates the user requests. (the assignment says the description should pitch it to a manager or something. not sure if you care to update it, but that is what the assignment says) Note from nick

 ## Endpoints